kimberlyle/TheQuakers/README.md

 ## End of Semester Timeline

 ### Tuesday November 19
-Look at the upgraded version of the MDA window length function suggested by Prof. Stark and develop an algorithm for tuning parameters and producing error diagrams.
+- Look at the upgraded version of the MDA window length function suggested by Prof. Stark and develop an algorithm for tuning parameters and producing error diagrams.
-Assemble questions for Luen conference call.
-So far we are confused about his code to generate the error curve.
+- Assemble questions for Luen conference call.

+Roadblock: So far we are confused about his code to generate the error curve.

 ### Thursday November 21
 Modify the algorithm and start trying with different parameters.